mpmeurville/Macroevolution_of_trophallaxis/README.md

 - SI_File1.xlsx contains the data collected from literature and corresponding references.
 The legend is included in the file.
 - SI_File2.xlsx contains the values of the first nine eigenvalues per species.
 - SI_File3.xlsx contains the minimum and maximum values for temperature and humity used.
-- trophallaxis_prediction.csv contains the predicted trophallaxis behavior for the 252 species.
+- SI_File4.csv contains the predicted trophallaxis behavior for the 252 species.

 - 01_Dtest_211sp_all_traits contains the input files with the traits, the models used to run the ancestral state reconstruction, and the scripts to run the analysis for species with known trophallaxis behavior.